konstantinosravanos/konstantinosravanos/README.md

-👋 Hello, I'm [KOnstantinos Ravanos]!
+👋 Hello, I'm [Kοnstantinos Ravanos]!
 I'm an IT System Administrator at Kappa Securities with a passion for technology, cybersecurity, and data analysis.
 Currently, I’m focusing on expanding my skills in financial market forecasting, combining machine learning and big data analytics.

 🔭 Current Activities: